 Local travel will depend on where you are visiting in the country.
 In smaller towns, tuk tuks whizz around, and walking works too, especially in the cooler hill regions.
 Chauffeurs will be on hand to assist with any larger trips.
 Bangkok is one exception, as traffic is often heavy.
 While a driver is also great for longer trips, the Sky Rail is an excellent way to get around the city, whether heading to lunch or for a day out exploring.

 Although it can be a little busier than the rest of the country, Bangkok makes a great destination for a Thailand holiday with kids.
 Excellent shopping centres, temples, boat trips and more make a stay in Bangkok with kids fun, exciting and educational.
 Getting around on the BTS Skytrain is easy with assistance from our helpful local guides.
-When properly organised, a stay in Bangkok feels simple and easy, so definitely should not be missed from your Thailand itinerary.
+When properly organised, a stay in Bangkok is simple and enjoyable, so definitely should not be missed from your Thailand itinerary.

 The best advice to take to Thailand is just how much there is to see, do and experience.
 You could be staying in a gorgeous resort, but the only way to remember a place and do it justice is to get out amongst it.
 Your kids will enjoy the pool, but they will remember their first time seeing an elephant in the wild or meeting a Thai family and eating a meal at their home.
 At ETG, we think it’s important to take time to explore all elements of Thailand with your kids, not just within the grounds of your holiday resort!